How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 If that guidance sounds familiar, it’s largely the same criteria Google lays out in its Creating helpful, reliable, people-first content documentation.

-If this strategy can work for web content, it’ll likely do so for video or social content intended for Google Perspectives, as well.
+If the strategy can work for web content, it’ll likely do so for video or social content intended for Google Perspectives, as well.

-The other way to get content into a Perspectives filter or carousel is likely to follow best practices for organic social media marketing.
+Another way to get content into a Perspectives carousel is likely to follow best practices for organic social media marketing.

 Kristi Hines at Search Engine Journal gave some tips for optimizing Perspectives content.